bugladen/NadekoBot/commandlist.md

 `.byepm`  |  Toggles whether the good bye messages will be sent in a PM or in the text channel.
 `.greetpm`  |  Toggles whether the greet messages will be sent in a PM or in the text channel.
 `.spmom`  |  Toggles whether mentions of other offline users on your server will send a pm to them.
 `.logserver`  |  Toggles logging in this channel.
-Logs every message sent/deleted/edited on the server.
-BOT OWNER ONLY.
-SERVER OWNER ONLY.
+Logs every message sent/deleted/edited on the server. **Owner Only!**
-`.userpresence`  |  Starts logging to this channel when someone from the server goes online/offline/idle.
-BOT OWNER ONLY.
-SERVER OWNER ONLY.
+`.userpresence`  |  Starts logging to this channel when someone from the server goes online/offline/idle. **Owner Only!**
-`.voicepresence`  |  Toggles logging to this channel whenever someone joins or leaves a voice channel you are in right now.
-BOT OWNER ONLY.
-SERVER OWNER ONLY.
+`.voicepresence`  |  Toggles logging to this channel whenever someone joins or leaves a voice channel you are in right now. **Owner Only!**
 `.repeat`  |  Repeat a message every X minutes.
 If no parameters are specified, repeat is disabled.
 Requires manage messages.
 `.rotateplaying`, `.ropl`  |  Toggles rotation of playing status of the dynamic strings you specified earlier.
 `.addplaying`, `.adpl`  |  Adds a specified string to the list of playing strings to rotate.
 Supported placeholders: %servers%, %users%, %playing%, %queued%, %trivia%